-The Advocating Success for Kids Program at Boston Children's Hospital works with children under age 14 who are having learning, developmental, emotional, or behavioral problems at school or at home.
+The Advocating Success for Kids Program (ASK) at Boston Children's Hospital works with children under the age of 14 who have learning, developmental, emotional, or behavioral problems at school or at home.

-Our multidisciplinary team offers evaluation of developmental, learning, and/or behavioral difficulties, referral for services, and advocacy.
+Our multidisciplinary team offers evaluations of developmental, learning, and/or behavioral difficulties, referral for services, and advocacy.
 We serve the Children's Hospital Primary Care Center and Primary Care at Martha Eliot.

 The ASK Program at Boston Children's Hospital was created in 2000 to provide children with specialty care services.
-Children seen in the ASK Program typically have diagnoses of autism, learning disabilities, ADHD, language delays, and intellectual disabilities.
+Children in the ASK Program typically have a diagnosis of autism, learning disabilities, ADHD, language delays, and/or intellectual disabilities.
 We work to improve their overall health, their ability to function in school, and their chance for a brighter future.

-Our team assesses and screens children referred to us by their primary care providers for developmental issues.
-We meet parents and their child, discuss the child's problems, come up with a treatment and follow-up plan, and refer them to any additional resources.
+Our team assesses and screens children who are referred by their primary care providers for developmental issues.
+We meet parents and their child, discuss concerns, provide a treatment and follow-up plan, and refer them to any additional resources.

 ASK serves over 500 children in the Boston area each year.
 Our multidisciplinary team of experts in developmental medicine, neurodevelopmental disabilities, social work, education, and psychology work together to:

-- disseminate specialty knowledge to schools to better serve children with unique learning, emotional, or developmental needs
+- share specialty knowledge to schools to better serve children with unique learning, emotional, or developmental needs.

 We would like to thank the following funding contributors for their continued support and partnership with the ASK Program: